opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/aci/IFRAME/README.md

 ## Setup Instructions

 ### Overview
-To import the [ACI Hosted Page Postman Collection](mapping_configuration.json) this page will take you through the following steps
+To import the [ACI Hosted Page Postman Collection](mapping_configuration.json), this page will take you through the following steps:

-a) Get the Credentials needed to integrate with the Sandbox
+a) Get the credentials needed to integrate with the Sandbox
-b) Prepare the [Postman Environment](environment_configuration.json) file so the collection can be imported with all your OPF Tenant and Sandbox values.
+b) Prepare the [Postman Environment](environment_configuration.json) file so the collection can be imported with all your OPF tenant and sandbox values.

 ### Creating the Payment Integration
 Create a new payment integration in the OPF Workbench and set the Merchant ID.
 For reference, see [Creating Payment Integration](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/20a64f954df1425391757759011e7e6b.html?state=DRAFT).

 You can use the Entity ID value as the Merchant ID from the [Code examples](https://docs.aciworldwide.com/integrations/widget).
-The Api token is also present on the sandbox.
+The API token is also present in the sandbox.

 ![](images/aci-playground-creds.png)